 Work areas where you live, that you are familiar with and that you like, or a price range you would like to be in.
-Before choosing one of these areas make sure there’s not a dominate agent already in the area.
-Pick areas that have a turn over rate of at least 6%.
+Before choosing one of these areas make sure there’s not a dominant agent already in the area.
+Pick areas that have a turnover rate of at least 6%.
 Choose between 1,500-2,500 homes to begin with and consider your budget simultaneously.

 DON’T only farm at a specific time of year

 Remember farming is a long-term commitment…and consistency in connecting with the people in your farm is key.
 Homeowners need to hear from you, see you and receive information from you on a regular basis, not just the holidays.
 We recommend using direct mail postcards or customized magazines.
 Postcards are great to start with, but they do not offer a lot of space to add value.
 If your budget allows for it, consider creating your own customized magazine to deliver the most value.
 Your role as the go-to agent in an area is to be the most knowledgeable person about the area.
 Include articles about what is happening with the values in the neighborhood, how many are currently on the market for sale, what new initiatives can possibly be affecting their home values.
 What are the specific issues these homeowners want to know about and how can you bring them the answers and give them the inside scoop about their community?

 Even if you have already established a Facebook group for the area you’re farming—which you should—you should still have a neighborhood website (or a dedicated page on your website).
 The website should include market data and information about the area you’re farming.
 Having a refined, professional website will help you establish yourself as an expert in your farm.

 DON’T only focus on the sellers